Did you recently get hit with a speeding ticket in Goldsboro, Kinston or a nearby area in North Carolina? You may be wondering whether you should:

 Take Your Goldsboro Speeding Ticket Seriously – Give Us a Call Today

 Don’t make the mistake of simply admitting guilt and paying your speeding ticket without first looking at all other options which may be available to you.
-Call Strickland, Agner & Associates today.
+Call Strickland Agner Pittman today.
 We are here to help you in Goldsboro, Kinston and surrounding areas.
-We can provide an immediate consultation.
+We can provide immediate consultation.
 So, don’t wait to get help.